millsteindaniel/FastSpring-Order-API/README.md

 Retrieve successful Orders: curl -v localhost:8080/orders/successful Retrieve unsuccessful Orders: curl -v localhost:8080/orders/unsuccessful

 I chose to have all commands for the api be based on a products id rather than name, because I assumed the id is something always accessable to the user also it by my design it is unique.
-I also worked under the assumption an order's status is either successful or not successful, and that there was o other intermediary value for this attribute.
+I also worked under the assumption an order's status is either successful or not successful, and that there was no other intermediary value for this attribute.
-Note: I initoialize my data base with some orders and products in the inventory.
+Note: I initialized my data base at runtime with some orders and products in the inventory.
 This is done for general convenience when testing.

 Data models:
 I created two main data structures for this project being a product and a productOrder.
 I also created interfaces that represented reppositories of these objects.